customwebsite/ubersicht-vicemergency-widget/README.md

 # VicEmergency Desktop Widget for Übersicht

-Victorian emergency incidents on your macOS desktop with live map, warning levels, and category breakdown.
+Victorian emergency incidents in Australia on your macOS desktop with live map, warning levels, and category breakdown.

 Fetches directly from the official [VicEmergency](https://emergency.vic.gov.au) GeoJSON feed — no Home Assistant or other server required.